kuben-joz/k_clique/report.md

 I tried to maximise usage of `__shared__` memory by using unions of shared storage for different things.
 One optimisation I didn't do was remember the current level bitmap for n levels instead of just 2 to reduce the number of transfers into the artifical recursion stack, which has to be in global memory.
 This applies only to the pivot kernel.

+### Parameter Selection
+Seems like 128 threads per block are optimal

+Blocks per grid are `cudaOccupancyMaxActiveBlocksPerMultiprocessor*deviceProp.multiProcessorCount*2` this seems close to optimal for the GPUs I tried, but I didn't have access to entropy in the end.
+The makefile generates code for all GPUs that this will likely be run on.